NinaZumel/dark_tales_sleuth/content/stuart-palmer/how-a-spirit-corrected-the-standard-dictionary.md

 <p class="largeintro">When a Brooklyn medium uttered a few enigmatic words concerning a lost coin, who could have guessed that this mysterious message would change the life of a famous publisher—startle the greatest scientists of the day—and remove an error from the dictionary?</p>

-{% image "./images/beecher-funk.png", "Busts of Henry Ward Beecher and Isaac Funk, facing each other." %}
+{% image "./images/beecher-funk.png", "Portraits of Henry Ward Beecher and Isaac Funk, facing each other." %}
 <p class="caption">Left: Henry Ward Beecher, the eminent clergyman and orator, who died in 1887.
 Did his ghost send a weird request to Doctor Funk?<br>
 Right: Doctor Isaac Funk, founder of the <span style="font-style:normal;">Literary Digest</span>, who carried out the astounding instructions of the spirit world.
 </p>